A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Refined Information

 \subsection{Information Theory}

-Information theory was born out of the fundamental contributions of Shannon \cite{shannon1948mutualInformation} defining the entropy over a set of variables and the mutual information (MI) between a set of two variables.
-Shortly after, an extension to three or more variables was constructed with the multiple mutual information (MII) \cite{mcGill1954multivariateInformationTransmission}.
-We write the definitions of entropy $H_S$ and MI/ MMI $I_S$ as:
+Information theory was born out of the fundamental contributions of Shannon \cite{shannon1948mutualInformation} defining the entropy of a variable and the mutual information (MI) between two variables.
+Shortly after, an extension to three or more variables was constructed with the multiple mutual information (MMI) \cite{mcGill1954multivariateInformationTransmission}.
+We write the definitions of entropy, $H(p_S)$, and MI/MMI, $I(p_S)$, as:

-We additionally write the definition of $J_S$, which is closely related to the original MI and MMI via $J_S = (-1)^{|S|} I_S$ for $|S|\geq 2$.
-As we will later see in the definitions to follow, this simple rephrasing is born out of our information geometric perspective rather than the original communication theory viewpoint.
+We additionally write the definition of $ J(p_S) $, which is closely related to the original MI and MMI via $J(p_S) = (-1)^{|S|} I(p_S) $ for $|S|\geq 2$.
+As we will later see in the definitions to follow, this simple rephrasing is born out of our information geometric viewpoint rather than the original communication theory viewpoint.

 In Figure \ref{fig:tikz_pset}, we can see their different properties on a simple distribution over three binary variables.
 In particular, take $X_1$ and $X_2$ to be Bernoulli and the third $X_3$ to be the XOR of the first two, $X_3 = X_1 \oplus X_2$.
-All three variables are symmetric and any one or two of them is indistinguishable from a pair of random bits.
+All three variables are symmetric and any one/ two of them is indistinguishable from a single/ pair of random bits.
 Accordingly, there is no mutual information between any of the pairs.
-Despite one or two variables seeming totally random, knowing all three variables simultaneously is instead completely different from the case of three random bits.
+However, despite one or two of the three variables seeming totally random, knowing all three variables simultaneously is completely different from the case of three independent variables.
 Accordingly, this distribution exemplifies the need to discuss `purely third-order' types of information.

-Unfortunately, the currently existing $I_S$ and $J_S$ may return positive or negative values whenever $|S|\geq 3$, diminishing the ability to interpret MMI as `information content' as is possible for the original mutual information.
-This inspires our new definition in Section \ref{subsec:refined__refined} which generalizes mutual information but still returns a non-negative quantity for higher-order interactions.
+Unfortunately, $I(p_S)$ and $J(p_S)$ may return positive or negative values whenever $|S|\geq 3$, diminishing the ability to interpret MMI as `information content' as is possible for the mutual information between two variables.
+This inspires our new definition in Equation \ref{eqn:refined_information_I_S} of Section \ref{subsec:refined__refined} which generalizes mutual information but still returns a non-negative quantity for higher-order interaction information.